cybercongress/js-cosmos/README.md

 import CosmosSdkBuilder from 'cosmos-js/dist/builders/cosmosSdkBuilder';
 import CosmosCodec from 'cosmos-js/dist/codec';

-export default class MyCustomChainBuilder extends CosmosSdkBuilder {
+class MyCustomChainBuilder extends CosmosSdkBuilder {
   constructor() {
     super();
     // redefine codec for clear parent types and use only new types if you need